gearglow/ReptiliaWithATwist/The List.md

 Hermione stuck her tongue out, then giggled.
 "I didn't know you'd seen Babylon 5!"

 "I haven't, not really.
-Just heard a bit here and there when Dudley had the telly up too loud."
+Just heard a bit here and there when Dudley had the telly up too loud.
+That bit stuck because I thought it was hilarious."

-"Maybe it'll be out on tape someday and we can watch it together, then.
+"It objectively is, though!
+The entire show is quotable like that.
+Maybe it'll be out on tape someday and we can watch it together.
 I wonder..."

 "Are you thinking about how to get a VHS and a telly to work inside Hogwarts too?"